UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 * Central Question: What are the benefits of using human-supervised autonomous systems in a military environment?

-* SubQuestions:
-What is the current status of research on Human-autonomy teaming in the military?
+* SubQuestion 1: What is the current status of research on Human-autonomy teaming in the military?
-How could autonomous systems be integrated into the armed forces, ensuring that legal aspects are adhered to?
+* SubQuestion 2: How could autonomous systems be integrated into the armed forces, ensuring that legal aspects are adhered to?

 We want to answer these qualitative questions by interviews and literature review.